Acemhöyük: Middle Bronze

 The stratigraphy in the Karum period and consists of five layers (V-I).

 Layers V and IV are unexplored.
 Layers V and IV belong to the period before the Assyrians established karum settlements in central Anatolia.

 Layer III belongs to the karum period and represents the height of the settlement's prosperity, but it was heavily destroyed by fire.
 The cause of this fire cannot be determined.
 Settlement on the hill ceased after this until it was resettled in the Hellenistic or Roman period.

 Level II had houses built of wood and mudbrick built on the ruins of Layer III in a hurry.

 Level I was mostly destroyed due to its proximity to the surface.

 Assyrian Trade Network

 In the Middle Bronze I (c.
 2000-1820 BC), the Assyrians started dominating trade between Mesopotamia and Anatolia.
 This period is often called the "Karum Period", because the Assyrians established trade posts adjacent to city-states called "karums".
-This trade continued into the early Middle Bronze IIA, but started to weaken after 1750 BC when great leaders like Shamshi-Adad of Assyria and Hammurabi of Babylon had died.
+This trade continued into the early Middle Bronze IIA, but started to weaken after 1750 BC when great leaders like Shamshi-Adad I of the Kingdom of Upper Mesopotamia and Hammurabi of Babylon had died.